The Mortgage Shockwave: How Rates Are Remaking the Housing Market

 Show Notes

-Let's run the numbers.
-A $300,000 home at 3% in 2021: principal and interest ran about $1,265 a month.
-Same $300K at 7% today: $1,996.
-That's $731 more.
+A $300,000 home at 3% in 2021 ran about $1,265/month in principal and interest.
+Same home at 7% today: $1,996.
+That's $731 more per month.
 The National Association of Realtors affordability index is at its worst since 1985.
-Wages haven't kept pace.
-Median household income is up about 15% since 2020.
-Housing costs are up 50% in that same window.
-So who's buying?
-Cash buyers.
-Investors.
-People with equity to roll.
-And renters who can't afford to buy are staying put — which means rental demand stays strong.
+Median household income is up about 15% since 2020, but housing costs have jumped 50% in that same window.
+Cash buyers and investors are the ones still closing.
+Renters who can't afford to buy stay put — which keeps rental demand strong.

-Here's the flip side: if people can't buy, they rent.
-Vacancy rates in most markets are tight — 5.8% nationally as of mid-2025, down from the 6.5% we saw in 2020.
-Rents have cooled from the 2021–2022 spike, but they're not collapsing.
-In secondary markets — think Memphis, Indianapolis, Birmingham — cash-flow deals are still out there.
-Cap rates have compressed in the hottest metros (good luck finding 5% in Austin or Nashville), but you can still find 6–7% in the right neighborhoods.
-A $150K duplex in Cleveland that grosses $2,200 a month?
-That's a 7.5% cap rate before expenses.
-The lock-in effect isn't just a problem for buyers.
-It's a tailwind for landlords.
-Renters who would've bought in 2021 are still renting in 2025.
-They're not going anywhere.
-That's your tenant base.
-Stable.
-Stuck.
-Paying rent.
+If people can't buy, they rent.
+Vacancy rates sit at 5.8% nationally as of mid-2025, down from 6.5% in 2020.
+In secondary markets — Memphis, Indianapolis, Birmingham — cash-flow deals still exist.
+Cap rates have compressed in the hottest metros, but you can still find 6–7% in the right neighborhoods.
+A $150K duplex in Cleveland grossing $2,200/month hits a 7.5% cap rate before expenses.
+The lock-in effect is a tailwind for landlords: renters who would have bought in 2021 are still renting in 2025.

 Was this helpful?